janmayer/talks/cloudless-testing-serverless-applications/talk.md

 French Poetry 18th Century
 - less like imperative tests, declarative rather than imperative
 - hide for that Behavior, keep some technical details
-- consider write directly to the database
+- consider writing directly to the database

 ...
 -->